Lorenc1o/NLP_Paper_Summarizer/README.md

 ### Environment

 Install the dependencies from the `requirements.txt` file.
-We recommend using a virtual environment and used Python 3.9.18.
+We recommend using a virtual environment and Python 3.9.18.

 ### Preprocessing